 Minimal sounds are usual.
 If you detect loud clanking noises originating from your water heater, it could be a sign of a problem.

 If residue has thickened inside, your water heater may be less energy efficient.
 This might cause bigger energy costs and potential damage to your equipment.

 Losing water is the most common cause of a deteriorating water heater.
 If you happen to see water close to your water heater, you’re potentially dealing with a leak and might bring about considerable water damage to your residence.

 - Not Enough Hot Water

-Coming to have no hot water at all is apparent evidence of an issue.
+Getting no hot water at all is clear evidence of an issue.
 But fluctuating water temperature is frequently overlooked as a concern.
 This could indicate mineral deposits have developed and your heating element needs to be corrected or replaced.

 If you’re getting nothing at all or a small amount of hot water, there could possibly be a problem with the pilot light.
-If you’re uncertain how to service the pilot light, call in our technicians at 716-427-6807.
+If you’re uncertain how to service the pilot light, call in our technicians at 716-427-6807 in Buffalo.
 While some homeowners can restart the pilot light themselves, it can be unsafe if you’re unsure of the process.